DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 flow_director_flex_payload (port_id) (raw|l2|l3|l4) (config)

-For example, to select the first 16 bytes from the offset 4 (bytes) of packet’s payload as flexible payload.
+For example, to select the first 16 bytes from the offset 4 (bytes) of packet's payload as flexible payload.

 .. code-block:: console